Hurricane Irma slams Caribbean islands as it heads toward Puerto Rico

 Story highlights

-- "Potentially catastrophic" storm is packing winds of up to 185 mph
+- Category 5 storm -- one of strongest recorded in Atlantic -- packing winds of up to 185 mph

-- Irma's center is expected to pass near or just north of Puerto Rico later Wednesday
+- Official: Island of Barbuda is "so badly damaged that there is no communication"

-(CNN)An extremely dangerous Hurricane Irma pounded tiny northern Caribbean islands Wednesday morning as one of the strongest storms recorded in the Atlantic -- and is on a path to hit parts of the British Virgin Islands and perhaps skirt northern Puerto Rico later in the day.
+(CNN)An extremely dangerous Hurricane Irma smashed small northern Caribbean islands Wednesday morning as one of the strongest storms recorded in the Atlantic -- and is on a path to hit parts of the British Virgin Islands and perhaps skirt northern Puerto Rico later in the day.

 Irma's core, with maximum sustained winds of 185 mph -- well above the 157 mph threshold of a Category 5 -- slammed Barbuda early Wednesday before hitting St. Martin and Anguilla.

+Irma destroyed four of the most solid government buildings on the French-administered portion of nearby St. Martin, an island of about 75,000 people, French Interior Minister Gérard Collomb said Wednesday in Paris.

+It's likely that all other older buildings there have at least been damaged, he said.

-Virginia Barreras told CNN she was riding out the storm in a hotel in tiny St. Martin, an island of about 75,000 people.
+Virginia Barreras told CNN she was riding out the storm on the tiny island in a "sanctuary hotel" where tourists and locals were encouraged to check in before the eye wall hit.

-"The palm trees are bent over and (I) can't see anything but white," she said early Wednesday, before Irma's core passed over the island.
+"The palm trees are bent over and (I) can't see anything but white," she said early Wednesday, before Irma's core passed.
 "The walls shake when the wind blows hard, and we can hear debris being thrown around.

-The Category 5 hurricane is "potentially catastrophic," the National Hurricane Center said.
-Besides devastating winds, the center warns of high storm surges that could crush low-lying structures near shore.
+The hurricane battered a string of northern Caribbean island nations, situated east of the generally more populous Virgin Islands group and Puerto Rico.

+Roughly 10 of these smaller islands -- such as St. Martin, Antigua and Barbuda, and St. Kitts and Nevis -- were pounded by hurricane conditions.
+One, Guadeloupe, has about 405,000 residents.
+The rest have about 264,400 people combined.

 Though Irma's path is uncertain, forecasters have said it could turn toward Florida over the weekend, and officials there are ordering some evacuations and shutting down schools.